seinjang/JEJU-DLCAMP/README.md

 ## Acknowledge

 This was supported by [Deep Learning Camp Jeju 2018](http://jeju.dlcamp.org/2018/) which was organized by [TensorFlow Korea User Group](https://facebook.com/groups/TensorFlowKR/).
+Thank you to my mentor [SOURABH BAJAJ](https://sourabhbajaj.com/) who gave me the best mentoring and thank you everyone, that I met during the camp.

 ## Author

 Sein Jang

+## License

+© [Sein Jang], 2018.
+Licensed under the [MIT](LICENSE) License.